 In 2000, the version 1.0 DSDP CD-ROM supply was exhausted.
 Rather than reprint the original discs, NGDC decided to update both the user interface and the form in which the data are offered for a revised CD-ROM to be issued as the first volume in a new "Seafloor Series" produced under the auspices of the World Data Center for Marine Geology and Geophysics (collocated with NGDC).

-Underway geophysical and logging data are not reproduced on this disc.
+Underway geophysical and logging data are not reproduced on the 2000 version.
 Geophysical data are available from NGDC on other CD-ROMs, and logging data are available in the proprietary Schlumberger "LIS" format from either NGDC or from the Borehole Logging Group of LDEO.
 NGDC/WDC for MGG, Boulder hopes to release the DSDP logging data in cooperation with LDEO in ASCII form at a later date, but there are no definite plans to do so at this time.

 This Web Version of the 2000 CD-ROM *

 This web version of the 2000 CD-ROM has been modified to provide access to related resources, and to update links and organizational information.